 certain circumstances, such as paternity leave, parental leave and

-helpline.
-Check with your employer for copies of their staff
+flexible working.
+Check with your employer for copies of their

 It's important to find out what financial support you can claim

 as the parent of a disabled child.
 This includes Disability Living Allowance